escottgoodwin/lango-trans-de/README.md

 lang: native language of the corpus
 model_name: name of Doc2Vec model generated and saved
 days: number of days of browsing history to use
 cluster_num: number of clusters to use in clustering the browser history vectors.
-This represents the latent areas of inter
+This represents the latent areas of interest in the browsing history. pop_percent = percentage to us
-    ## percent cut off for clusters with the most articles - .33 will yield the top 5 clusters with the most articles
-    pop_percent = .33
     ## numer of article recommendations for each cluster category
     rec_num = 20